dgolovin-dev/unity3d-animation-with-particles/README.md

 - set the correct duration for the particle system
 - this helper works only in edit mode

-**I consider that the Unity Editor should allow playing particle systems in animation out of the box!
-So, developers of Unity - pay attention to this helper.**
+I consider that the Unity Editor should allow playing particle systems in animation out of the box!

+**So, the developers of Unity - pay attention to this helper.**

+Other guys - feel free to copy and modify [this script](Assets/AnimationParticleHelper/Scripts/ParticleSystemAnimationHelper.cs).